-To this end, we propose an OA-GAN (as shown in Figure 3) to perform face image de-occlusion without having paired natural occluded and non-occluded face images.
+To this end, we propose an OA-GAN (see Figure 3) to perform face image de-occlusion without having paired natural occluded and non-occluded face images.
 As shown in Figure 3, our OA-GAN consists of a generator and a discriminator.
-The generator jointly performs occlusion prediction and de-occlusion.
+The generator jointly performs occlusion prediction and de-occlusion in a cascaded multi-task learning manner [25].
 The discriminator follows an auxiliary classifier GAN structure.
 To obtain better network convergence, we propose a novel training method that alternately feeds paired face images with synthetic occlusions and natural unpaired face images into the generator for semi-supervised learning.